Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Introduction

-Use of $\alpha$-emitters in radiopharmaceutical therapies presents a major and exciting frontier, due to the high linear energy transfer (LET) associated with $\alpha$ emissions \cite{ac1,ac2,ac3,ac4,ac5,ac6}.
+Use of $\alpha$-emitters in radiopharmaceutical therapies presents an exciting frontier due to the high linear energy transfer (LET) associated with $\alpha$ particles, which may yield benefits for tumor eradication \cite{ac1,ac2,ac3,ac4,ac5,ac6}.
 In preclinical studies, simultaneous treatment with ${}^{177}$Lu-PSMA-617 and ${}^{225}$Ac-PSMA-617 compared to ${}^{177}$Lu-PSMA-617 alone resulted in significantly reduced tumor growth \cite{Meyerjnumed.123.265433}.
 Kratochwil et al.\ \cite{kratochwil2016ac} applied ${}^{225}$Ac-PSMA-617 to patients with metastatic castration resistant prostate cancer (mCRPC) who previously exhausted ${}^{177}$Lu-PSMA-617 treatment.
 Certain patients achieved a full response, with prostate specific antigen (PSA) levels in one patient decreasing from 419 ng/mL to below 0.1 ng/mL.
 At the time of writing, there are ongoing studies of ${}^{225}$Ac based radiopharmaceuticals looking at dose escalation \cite{dose_esc1,dose_esc2}, fractionation \cite{dose_frac}, and safety and efficacy \cite{safety_ac225}.
 A recent meta analysis \cite{ac225_meta} elaborates further on these clinical trials, discussing toxicities and other challenges with these treatments.
 Quite recently, targeted $\alpha$ therapy with ${}^{213}$Bi has been shown to reduce amyloid plaque concentration in male mice \cite{bi213_amyloid}, eluding to a potential treatment option for Alzheimer disease.

 Throughout the decay chain of ${}^{225}$Ac, the daughters ${}^{213}$Bi and ${}^{221}$Fr emit photons detectable within a SPECT system of $440~$keV and $218~$keV respectively.
 Unfortunately, even with the commercially available collimators designed for high-energy photons, there are still significant SPRF and SSRF components present in the ${}^{213}$Bi $440~$keV peak; a sample PSF is shown in Figure \ref{fig:psf_description}.
 This phenomena similarly occurs in imaging of photons with energies of 511~keV (positron emitter) \cite{psf_511} and $364$~keV (${}^{131}$I) \cite{Chun2013}.
 As a consequence, the PSF can no longer be modeled using a 2D Gaussian and is thus no longer separable into two perpendicular 1D components.
 Since this is the bottleneck of system modeling, image reconstruction takes significantly longer.